 Recommendations.
 This will be a little more involved than the mechanical bodies, just because of the sheer volume of models available.
 If you are a user of Canon EOS whether film or digital, the T90 will definitely feel most familiar as it was the progenitor of EOS ergonomics.
 The biggest issue with T90s seems to be that if they sit around unused for a while, the mirror and shutter electromagnets have a tendency to get sticky, causing the camera to lock up and/or display the dreaded "EEE" on the LCD.
 Have the electromagnets cleaned and the T90 usually lives up to its nickname, "the Tank".
 If you want traditional-style controls and top build quality, the EF is your camera.
 If you prefer less weight but similar capability, the AE-1 Program and standard AE-1 are next in line.
 A-1s have plenty of features but also seem to be less reliable in my experience than the less loaded A- bodies.
 They are also harder on batteries and the dials feel flimsier to me.
 The lower-end A bodies are less common but usually cheaper than the others, and you might find one that has enough features for you.
 A drawback to the A-series in general is their use of fairly expensive 6V batteries (if you avoid the cheap alkalines which have a short life).
 I use the Duracell PX28L lithium for the longest life and best cold weather performance in my A-bodies and it runs around $7-10 USD.
+Canon claimed up to 20,000 exposures or about a one-year lifespan for the 6V silver-oxide battery in the plain-Jane AT-1, and stuck to the one-year estimate in all other A-series bodies, which isn't too bad.
 All A-bodies have the propensity for the mirror dampener to develop the notorious "Canon squeal" as the lubricant dries out.
 It can be remedied without too much trouble, but finding a body without the squeal is not too difficult, although it can appear at any time.

-Canon was never on the cutting edge of flash technology.
+Canon was never on the cutting edge of flash technology in the MF era.
 Though they heavily promoted their Canon Automatic Tuning (CAT) flash system in the '70s, it was, in reality, a cumbersome system that only worked with selected 35 & 50mm lenses.
 They didn't introduce a true TTL flash until the T90, which was ten years after Olympus, six years after Nikon & Pentax, and five years after Minolta.
 The 300TL was the flash introduced with the T90 that brought Canon into the TTL game.
-It sported the hot shoe pin layout still used by the EOS cameras.
+It debuted the hot shoe pin layout still used by the EOS cameras.
 It can be used on any older FD body with a hot shoe in auto sensor mode, making it the most versatile and desirable flash of the FD system.
-They can be had for $35 to $40 USD.
+It can be had for $35 to $40 USD.
 There was also a TTL macro ring flash, the ML-2, that debuted with the T90.

 Canon had a decent amount of accessories in the FL era with: bellows, angle finders, corrective eyepieces, copy stands, and a low light meter booster attachment.
 When the F-1 came along, in 1971, it had a whole range of finders, interchangeable focusing screens, the first motor drive for a Canon, among other things.
 The amateur FDs carried on with a few additions like extension tubes for close-up photography.
 With the introduction of the AE-1 in 1976 came an explosion in amateur accessories: auto winders, motor drives, data backs, along with all of the previous FD accessories.
 The Motor Drive MA introduced with the A-1 was quite an innovation with an additional vertical shutter release button and high and low continuous speeds along with single frame advance.
 The only drawback was the huge 12-AA battery back required to power the drive.
 The MA is only recommended for the A-1 and AE-1 Program.
 The AE-1 Program was the first amateur Canon SLR that allowed the user to change focusing screens, with 8 different screens available, a feature that carried forward to the T90.
 A wireless infrared controller also became available with the A-series.
 The T-series eliminated the need for external film winders and motor drives, but you now had databacks (Command Backs in Canon-speak) that added additional shooting features like an intervalometer for the more advanced models.
 Electronic remote releases also debuted with the T-series.